John Moore (Royal Navy officer): Early life and naval career

 Born at St Illario just outside Genoa on 11 November 1921 Armistice Day, Moore was the son of an import-export merchant.
 The family then moved to New Zealand before Moore was sent to Sherborne, an independent boys' boarding school in Dorset, to complete his education.
 He joined the Royal Navy in 1939 and after specialising in hydrographic surveying was appointed a Fellow of the Royal Geographical Society in 1942.
 He joined the submarine service in 1944, later commanding the submarines HMS Tactician, HMS Telemachus, HMS Totem (P352) and HMS Alaric (P441).
-He served in Ankara, Turkey from 1958-1960 in conjunction with the Turkish Navy and NATO.
-From 1960-1963 he worked in the Plans Division of the Admiralty at Whitehall, London.
-From 1963-65 he was Commander SM at HMS Dolphin, Gosport.
+He served in Ankara, Turkey from 1958 to 1960 in conjunction with the Turkish Navy and NATO.
+From 1960 to 1963 he worked in the Plans Division of the Admiralty at Whitehall, London.
+From 1963 to 1965 he was Commander SM at HMS Dolphin, Gosport.
 He was then appointed Commander of the Seventh Submarine Squadron, based at HMS Medway (former Landing Craft Tank LCT1109) in Singapore until 1967.
-Following service in the Far East, Moore was promoted to Captain and served as chief of staff to the Commander-in-Chief, Portsmouth, Naval Home Command (CINCNAVHOME) and later in the Defence Intelligence Staff (Navy) at the Ministry of Defence in charge of Soviet Naval Intelligence.
+Following service in the Far East, Moore was promoted to captain and served as chief of staff to the Commander-in-Chief, Portsmouth, Naval Home Command (CINCNAVHOME) and later in the Defence Intelligence Staff (Navy) at the Ministry of Defence in charge of Soviet Naval Intelligence.